PPT file of presentation

 If you have a mentor already, the best way to get started with your library research is to get a paper or two, or a research proposal from your mentor.
 If the paper is very recent, you can do a really good job of obtaining the beginning of a bibliography by examining the references in that paper, particularly the references to aspects that you will be following on.
 When you get those references, you can check their references, and so on.

 The Columbia Library system has a great web presence that

-key papers obtained from your mentors.
+recent papers than the key papers obtained from your mentors.

 catalogue is very useful for finding books that cover your